Vaginal Mesh Erosion Injury Lawsuit

 These problems tend to worsen with time, and many different medical manufacturing companies have developed products designed to manage these medical conditions and to alleviate the pain and discomfort that these women suffer on a daily basis.

-If you or a loved has been injured by a Vaginal Mesh device, please contact the Vaginal Mesh attorneys at the Dr Shezad Malik Firm at 888-210-9693 ext 2., or fill out our contact us form.
+If you or a loved has been injured by a Vaginal Mesh device, please contact the Vaginal Mesh attorneys at the Dr. Shezad Malik Firm at 214-390-3189 ext 2., or fill out our contact us form.

 On July 13, 2011, the FDA issued a Public Health Notification discussing Serious Complications Associated with Transvaginal Placement of Surgical Mesh in Repair of Pelvic Organ Prolapse and Stress Urinary Incontinence.

-The safety communication says that with the exposure to greater risk comes no evidence of greater clinical benefit such as improved quality of life.
+The safety communication notes that with the greater risk there is no evidence of greater clinical benefit such as improved quality of life.

 The Transvaginal products (mesh, tape and sling devices) are manufactured by several companies including Johnson & Johnson, C.R.
 Bard, Boston Scientific, American Medical Systems and others, and are marketed as solutions for the treatment of stress urinary incontinence (SUI) and pelvic organ prolapse (POP).